BitCurator/bitcurator-access-webtools/README.md

   * 127.0.0.1:8080

 to see the bca-webtools service running.

-In the current beta release, a searchable index of the filenames and file system contents must be generated prior to using the "Search" bar on the right hand side of the window.
-Click on the "Admin" link at the bottom left of the window, select "Generate Index", and click "Submit".
+IMPORTANT!
+In the current release, a searchable index of the filenames and file system contents must be generated prior to using the "Search" bar on the right hand side of the window.
+Click on the "Admin" link at the bottom left of the window, and do the following:
+  * Select "Build DFXML Table", and click "Submit".
+This is required for filename search to work.
+  * Next, select "Generate Index", and click "Submit".
 The index generation process may take some time.
+It will run in the background; you can navgate away from the index page once you see the "Index being built" message.

 If you need to stop the service, you can type: